East Anglia Curriculum and Academic Programmes

 The principles guiding our curriculum and, indeed, our approach to learning, are as follows:

-–Students have access to a broad and balanced National Curriculum;
+–Students have access to a broad and balanced Curriculum.

-–Teachers are highly experienced and hold specialist qualifications in teaching students with a variety of learning difficulties;
+–Teachers are highly experienced in teaching students with a variety of learning difficulties and undertake frequent CPD to increase knowledge and skill set;

 –Teachers employ a wide range of strategies, materials and resources designed for, or adapted to, the needs of students with particular learning difficulty;